rdsea/bigdataplatforms/tutorials/nifi/README.md

 $python3 cs-e4640-2019/examples/test_amqp_fanout_consumer.py --exchange amq.fanout --exchange_type fanout
 ```
 >Note that the AMQP configuration for the python program must match the AMQP broker set in Nifi

+## Other practices

+* Capture changes in legacy databases and do ingestion to a big data platform

+* Transform data with differnt formats.